Author - Advocate Kritika Srinivasan and Associate Runa Jasia

 Information Technology laws help in protection of the company from the hackers or any security breach.
 It helps in maintaining the privacy and security of a company.
 In this technologically era people want to deal with a company where they can trust that their data is secured.
 It is really important to follow the IT laws for any startup as the data is everything for them.

 Every Startup company will require to hire employees.
 So they must be aware of this law and must mention it in HR policies.
 Matters related to concern of employees are handled through this law (also known as Labour Laws In India - (Indian) Industrial Disputes Act, 1947).
 It has been enacted for the settlement of industrial disputes in any industrial environment.
 It is very helpful in case where an employee has some disagreement with the employer.

 This law focuses on the subject like Patents Act, the Copyright Act, etc. It covers the topic like trademarks, protection against any unfair competition.
 It protects all the property of a company.
 Owning this right is very important for a company.

-There are a few more legal laws which are essential for Startups.
-One must consult their lawyer to cover all the legal requirements for their company.
+There are a few more legal startup laws which are essential so one must take legal advice for startups india.
+One must consult their lawyer for startups to cover all the startup legal requirements for their company.